 When I was a fresh-faced 16 year old (actually, I don’t think I’ve been “fresh-faced” since I was a toddler), I started a Saturday job at Waitrose.
-It was the first job I’d ever had, but it wasn’t surprising that I would start off by working at Waitrose; the number of relatives who also worked there was bizarre – my mum, two of my aunts, one of my uncles, and four of my cousins.
+It was the first job I’d ever had, but it wasn’t surprising that I would start off my career by working at Waitrose; the number of my relatives who worked there was bizarre – my mum, two of my aunts, one of my uncles, and four of my cousins.
 Perhaps I’ll see if my son wants to work there when he is sixteen, just to get another generation involved.
 I’ve just suggested that to him (he’s 10), and he’s looked at me like I’ve grown a second head.

 The interview process wasn’t overly hard, I seem to recall.
 I met the checkout manager – I’m not quite sure why it was decided that I should work on the tills, but perhaps they saw me trying to carry fragile things when I used to come in shopping with my dad and didn’t want to risk me destroying half the stock – and then I started the following weekend.